Health effects from noise: Child physical development

 The U.S. Environmental Protection Agency authored a pamphlet in 1978 that suggested a correlation between low-birthweight (using the World Health Organization definition of less than 2500 g) and high sound levels, and also high rates of birth defects in places where expectant mothers are exposed to elevated sound levels, such as typical airport environments.
 Specific birth abnormalities included harelip, cleft palate, and defects in the spine.

 According to Lester W. Sontag of The Fels Research Institute (as presented in the same EPA study): "There is ample evidence that environment has a role in shaping the physique, behavior, and function of animals, including man, from conception and not merely from birth.
 The fetus is capable of perceiving sounds and responding to them by motor activity and cardiac rate change."
 The effects of noise exposure are highest when it occurs between 15 and 60 days after conception, a period in which major internal organs and the central nervous system are formed.

 Later developmental effects occur as vasoconstriction in the mother reduces blood flow and therefore oxygen and nutrition to the fetus.
 Low birth weights and noise were also associated with lower levels of certain hormones in the mother.
 These hormones are thought to affect fetal growth and to be good indicators of protein production.
 The difference between the hormone levels of pregnant mothers in noisy versus quiet areas increased as birth approached.

 In a 2000 publication, a review of studies on birthweight and noise exposure note that while some older studies suggest that when women are exposed to >65 dB aircraft noise, a small decrease in birthweight occurs, in a more recent study of 200 Taiwanese women including noise dosimetry measurements of individual noise exposure, the authors found no significant association between noise exposure and birth weight after adjusting for relevant confounders, e.g. social class, maternal weight gain during pregnancy, etc.

 Cognitive development

-When young children are regularly exposed to levels of noise that interfere with speech, they may develop speech or reading difficulties, because auditory processing functions are compromised.
+When young children are regularly exposed to levels of noise that interfere with speech, they may develop speech or reading difficulties because auditory processing functions are compromised.
 Children continue to develop their speech perception abilities until they reach their teens.
-Evidence has shown that when children learn in noisier classrooms, they have more difficulties understanding speech than those who learn in quieter settings.
+Evidence has shown that when children learn in noisier classrooms, they have more difficulty understanding speech than those who learn in quieter settings.

 In a study conducted by Cornell University in 1993, children exposed to noise in learning environments experienced trouble with word discrimination, as well as various cognitive developmental delays.
 In particular, the writing learning impairment dysgraphia is commonly associated with environmental stressors in the classroom.

 High noise levels have also been known to damage the physical health of small children.
-Children from noisy residences often have a heart rate that is significantly higher (by 2 beats/min on average) than those of children from quieter homes.
+Children from noisy residences often have a significantly higher heart rate (by 2 beats/min on average) than that of children from quieter homes.